PuddletownDesign/js-env/README.md

-# Puddletown JS environment
+# Puddletown JS standard environment

 A simple starting point for developing modern javascript libraries.
+All included dependencies are `dev` only.

 ## Contains configurations and tools for: